Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: Background Subtraction

 \section{Background Subtraction}

-To extract the signature of critical fluctuations, it is essential to understand the non-critical effects or background contributions in heavy-ion collisions on the experimental observables.
-The background effects will change the inclusive single-particle multiplicity distributions in the measured finite momentum space and thus will significantly influence the value of calculated SFMs and the intermittency index thereby.
+To extract the signature of critical fluctuations, it is essential to understand the noncritical effects or background contributions on the experimental observables.
+The background effects will change the multiplicity distributions in the measured finite momentum space.
+Then the multiplicity in each partitioned cell, $n_i$, will be modified accordingly when calculating SFMs based on Eq.~\eqref{Eq:FM}.
+Since the values of calculated SFMs are changed, the intermittency index will be affected.
+It is shown that the SFMs are significantly influenced when adding uncorrelated particles from background to the event samples of self-similar signals~\cite{resolution}.
 In this purpose, NA49 and NA61 use the mixed event method to estimate and subtract background by assuming that the particle multiplicity in each cell can be simply divided into background and critical contributions~\cite{NA49SFM}.
-In this paper, we pursue the cumulative variable method, which has been proved to drastically reduce distortions of intermittency due to non-uniform single-particle density from background contributions~\cite{OchsCumulative,BialasCumulative,na22}, to understand and remove the background effects.
+In this paper, we pursue the cumulative variable method, which has been proved to drastically reduce distortions of intermittency due to nonuniform single-particle density from background contributions~\cite{OchsCumulative,BialasCumulative,na22}, to understand and remove the background effects.

-Following Ochs and Bialas~\cite{BialasCumulative,OchsCumulative}, the cumulative variable $ X(x)$ is related to the single-particle density distribution $\rho(x)$ through:
+The cumulative variable $X(x)$ is related to the single-particle density distribution $\rho(x)$ through~\cite{BialasCumulative,OchsCumulative}:

-Here $x$ represents the original measured variable, {\it e.g.,} $p_{x}$ or $p_{y}$. $\rho(x)$ is the density function of $x$. $x_{min}$ and $x_{max}$ are the lower and upper phase space limits of the chosen variable $x$.
+Here $x$ represents the original measured variable, e.g., $p_{x}$ or $p_{y}$. $\rho(x)$ is the density function of $x$. $x_{min}$ and $x_{max}$ are the lower and upper phase-space limits of the chosen variable $x$.